pingfu/pingfu.github.io/_posts/2014-09-16-server-room-build-part-5.md

   <figcaption>The boardroom, finished</figcaption>
 </figure>

-The boardroom, glimpsed in the background of the very first photo in part one of this series, now finished.
+The boardroom, glimpsed in the background of the very first photo of part one, is now finished.

 <figure>
   <img src="/uploads/fitout/2014-09-16/12.jpg" alt="Device test lab, with an arcade cabinet and a putting green for good measure">